top of page

 The word was like chocolate, melting on my tongue.

 Transgender people understand the significance of names better than most.
 They endure an ongoing reality of being called something which is out of sync with their essential beings.
-The lucky ones, like Declan, get to explore what their true name feels like.
+But Declan was always Declan, no matter what his parents called him.

-Declan was always Declan, regardless of what his parents called him.
-The name Dolce is still true and yet no longer fits him.
+The name Dolce is still true and yet no longer fits.
 He’ll always be chocolate, but tempered, poured out, and molded into a shape of his ongoing making.
 He’s himself now, even if his name doesn’t conform to anyone’s sense of ownership or of previous understanding.

 Even mine.

-When I was a teenager, I rebelled against my mother’s insistence and asked people to call me Zanne.
-I liked the strength of the nickname.
-Zanne sounds like a superhero, whereas the soft susurration of the “soo” in front of “zanne” transforms it into lily-like submission.
-Decades later I abandoned Zanne when I left my ex-husband, because the power I’d felt in creating the sobriquet dissolved in the acidity of our marriage, eroded by the loudness of my insufficiency each time he spoke it.
+Decades later I abandoned Zanne when I left my ex-husband, because the power I’d experienced dissolved in the acidity of our marriage, eroded by the loudness of my insufficiency each time he spoke it.
 But I’m done defining myself by what others cling to or expect: a creature formed in their own image-making.

 I’m ready to reclaim it: